Enabling External Devices Management

 For Goverlan to manage computers over the internet, you must implement a Goverlan Reach Server within your organization, and enable the Gateway services.

 Once the Goverlan Reach Gateway Services infrastructure is implemented, Goverlan operators can remotely manage computers over the internet in unattended, or on-demand modes.

 The unattended mode allows privileged access and management of an endpoint without end-user interaction.
 The remote computer can also be managed if no user is logged-in to the machine.

 For a computer to be manageable over the internet in unattended mode, it must be equipped with the with the Goverlan Client Agent as a service (see Goverlan Client Agent Deployment and Management.)

-Once an external endpoint is equipped with the Goverlan Client Agent, this one registers to the Goverlan Gateway under the organization ID provided.
-It is then accessible via the External Devices area of the Goverlan Reach operator console.
+Once an external endpoint is equipped with the Goverlan Client Agent, the system will register to the Goverlan Gateway under the organization ID provided.
+It will then be accessible via the External Devices area of the Goverlan Reach operator console.